 We have established a Corporate Governance and Nominating Committee, responsible for making recommendations to the Board regarding candidates for directorships and the size and composition of the board.
 In addition, the committee is responsible for overseeing our corporate governance guidelines and reporting and making recommendations to the board concerning corporate governance matters.
 Under the Companies Law, nominations for director may also, under certain circumstances, be made by shareholders in accordance with the conditions prescribed by applicable law and our articles of association.
 The members of the Corporate Governance and Nominating Committee are Neil Cohen and Nissim Darvish.
-Neil Cohen is the chairperson of the Corporate Governance and Nominating Committee is independent within the meaning of the independent director guidelines of Nasdaq.
+Neil Cohen is the chairperson of the Corporate Governance and Nominating Committee.
+Our Board has determined that each member of the Corporate Governance and Nominating Committee is independent within the meaning of the independent director guidelines of Nasdaq.
 During fiscal year 2022, the Compensation Committee held one meeting and conducted certain business by unanimous consent.